 - injuries such as a pelvic fracture

-- cancer that spreads to your kidneys, bladder, uterus, or colon
+- tumor mass that spreads to your kidneys, bladder, uterus, or colon

 - blood clots

 Nervous system disorders can also cause obstructive uropathy.
 This occurs when the nerves responsible for bladder control don’t function properly.
 The use of neurogenic drugs to control an overactive bladder can also cause obstructive uropathy in some cases.

 An enlarged prostate is a frequent cause of obstructive uropathy in men.
 Pregnant women may also experience a reversed urine flow due to the additional weight of the fetus pressing down on the bladder.
 However, pregnancy-induced uropathy is very rare.

 The onset of obstructive uropathy can be very quick and acute, or slow and progressive.
 You’ll feel pain in your midsection on one or both sides of your body.
 The level and location of pain varies from person-to-person and depends on whether one or both kidneys are involved.
 Fever, nausea, and vomiting are also common symptoms of obstructive uropathy.
 You may experience swelling or tenderness in the kidneys as the urine flows backward into the organs.

 4A change in your urinary habits can indicate a blockage in the ureters.
 Symptoms to look for include:

 - a slowed stream, sometimes described as a “dribble”